akshat-khare/OpenRobertaWikiLocal/Raspberry-Pi-2.md

 1. Overclock.
 Set to “medium” if you go any further you will need cooling for the raspberry pi.
 1. Advanced Options
   1. Memory Split.
 Set to 16.
-  1. Update, recommended

 Back at the raspi-config home screen click “finish” (2x Tab).
 Reboot your Raspberry Pi with `$ sudo reboot`.

 #### update
 After the reboot make sure your Raspberry Pi is up-to-date.
-You will require Internet connection for this!
+You will require internet connection for this!
 ```
 $ sudo apt-get update
 $ sudo apt-get upgrade